top of page

 I crane my neck, Dad, I can’t go on,

-He used to think this one—Shoreless River—might be the masterpiece.
-The one people remembered.
-The one they would sing along to.
-He had worked it over again and again.
-But it never landed.
-Never moved anyone.
-And tonight, he knew: this was the last song he would ever play.
-Might as well finish it.
+Perry used to think this one—Shoreless River—might be his masterpiece, the one people remembered, the one everyone would sing along with.
+He had worked it over, again and again, but it never landed, never seemed to move anyone.
+Tonight, he knew: this was the last song he would ever play—might as well finish it.

 In time,